Muhamad Rosyid Jazuli, MPPResearcher

 • BA, Paramadina University

 As a public policy researcher and analyst, Rosyid developed his interest in public policy and economic analysis when he joined the Indonesian Vice President Jusuf Kalla’s team in 2013.
 He then joined Paramadina Public Policy Institute in 2014, advancing his expertise in public policy studies, and helping the think tank with conducting research in many fields like economy, education and other policy issues.
-Currently, his focus includes the millennial representation in politics and the political economy analysis of public policy reform processes.
+Currently, his focus includes youth representation in politics and the political economy analysis of public policy reform processes.
 He holds a master’s degree in public policy from Victoria University of Wellington and a bachelor’s degree from Paramadina University.
 During his study in New Zealand, Rosyid was chief of the Indonesian Students Association in NZ.
-Back home, he is now an active researcher at PPPI and advisor for some youth organizations.
-Currently, he is a PhD Candidate at the Department of Science, Technology, Engineering, and Public Policy (STEaPP), University of College London (UCL).
-He can be reached through rosyid@policy.paramadina.ac.id.
+He is currently an affiliate researcher at PPPI and advisor for some youth organizations.
+It means Rosyid is no longer actively involved in PPPI’s research activities as currently, he is pursuing a PhD (2020 – now) at the Department of Science, Technology, Engineering, and Public Policy (STEaPP), University of College London (UCL).
+Nevertheless, he can still be reached through rosyid@policy.paramadina.ac.id.

 Rosyid's work